 OLE enforces the requirements of the trawl rationalization program.
-OLE tracks labor costs by one project/task code, but employees track their daily hours by activity codes on their timecards (1 for each sector - IFO, MS, C/P).
+OLE tracks labor costs by one project/task code, but sworn law enforcement officers and agents track their daily hours by activity codes on their timecards (1 for each sector - IFQ, MS, C/P).
+Law enforcement officers and agents recorded recoverable activities in FY2018 associated with IFQ and C/P programs, but did not for the MS program.

-Trawl rationalization enforcement technicians' time was included in the 2017 fee calculation.
-Enforcement technicians activities include, but are not limited to, tracking QS and vessel account balances, contacting vessel owners if an account is negative, assisting with fishery declarations, and tracking fishing status through the vessel monitoring system.
+Trawl rationalization enforcement technicians also perform recoverable activities for all three categories (IFQ, MS, C/P), however, their time was charged against another OLE account in 2018 and not included in this year's fee calculation.
+Enforcement technicians activities apply to all categories and include, but are not limited to, tracking QS and vessel account balances, contacting vessel owners if an account is negative, assisting with fishery declarations, and tracking fishing status and activity through the vessel monitoring system.

-For FY 2017, the following contributed to DPC for OLE:
+For FY 2018, the following contributed to DPC for OLE:

-Total cost from salaries + benefits = \$73,339.20
+Total cost from salaries + benefits = \$110,046.84

-IFQ: \$67,228.15MS: \$4,078.85C/P: \$2,032.20
+- IFQ: \$101,641.62

+- MS: n/a

+- C/P: \$8,405.22